simutool/.github/profile/README.md

-This is the entry repository to the SIMUTOOL Knowledge Management Suite (KMS) of software published under the [simutool github organization](https://github.com/simutool).
-This project was developed for the Horizon 2020 EU project [SIMUTOOL (2015-2019)](https://cordis.europa.eu/project/rcn/198371).
+This repository contains the source code of the data management *software suite* developed for the Horizon 2020 EU project [SIMUTOOL](https://cordis.europa.eu/project/rcn/198371) (2015-2019).
 It was developed at the [University of Bamberg](https://www.uni-bamberg.de) in the [MOBI](https://www.uni-bamberg.de/en/mobi/) chair.

 ## The Architecture